MASS PROTEST DIDN’T STOP WAR IN IRAQ. IT WON’T STOP WAR IN IRAN. HERE’S HOW WE CHANGE THAT.

-Listen to Benny Stewart, chairman of the Black Student Union at San Francisco State in 1968, addressing protestors during the longest strike in U.S. student history.
-(Which, it might be worth it to note by the end of this article, resulted in them winning the first College of Ethnic Studies in the entire country.)
+Take a listen to Benny Stewart, chairman of the Black Student Union at San Francisco State in 1968, addressing protestors during the longest strike in U.S. student history, (which, it’s worth it to note, resulted in them winning the first College of Ethnic Studies in the entire country).

 “From our analysis…we think we have developed a technique…for a prolonged struggle.
 We call it the war of the flea.
 What does the flea do?
 He bites, he slowly sucks blood from the dog…We are the majority and the pigs cannot be everywhere, everyplace all the time.
 And where they are not, we are…Toilets are stopped up.
 Pipes are out.
 Water in the bathroom is just running all over the place.
 Smoke is coming out of the bathroom.
 Trash cans are on fire.”

 We are on the verge of, or currently facing down, war in Iran, a coup in Venezuela, a reversal of Roe v.
 Wade, reduction of blue-state representation in Congress, family concentration camps on the southern border, and near-total species die-off.
 As soon as the polls closed like a casket in 2016, this was always what was going to happen.
-Now it’s here, and it may soon be past the time when we can simply sit back and wait for a white male centrist Democrat to swoop in and save us.
+Now it’s here, and it may soon be past time for simply sitting back and waiting for some milquetoast centrist Democrat to swoop in and save us.

-If you’re tuning in to podcast world, it’s been a bit frustrating how squeamish most political hosts have been to harsh everyones’ buzz and say plainly what a conflict with Iran could mean.
+If you’ve been keeping an eye on the news, it’s been a bit frustrating how squeamish most commentators have been to harsh everyone’s buzz and just say plainly what a conflict with Iran could mean.
 It could potentially mean another world war.
-Military intelligence has been reporting since 2015 that the game theory in the Middle East is so complex that the only precedent for it was the configuration of hostilities directly prior to WWI.
+Military intelligence has been reporting since 2015 that the game theory in the Middle East is so complex that the only precedent for it has been the configuration of hostilities directly prior to WWI.

 In addition, it could mean Trump’s reelection.
 Historically, every single war in the U.S. has led to the strengthening of the sitting president.
 This one would be no different.